Gardens for wildlife

 Once registered, a Garden Guide will reach out to you and organise a date and time to visit your property.

-During the visit, they will provide you with advice and suggestions on how to increase wildlife-friendly habitat in your garden to support local biodiversity.
+You will be given advice and suggestions on how to increase wildlife-friendly habitat in your garden to support local biodiversity.

 You will receive: